replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/index.md

 ## Vendor Licensing Agreement (Beta)

 kURL supports requiring acceptance to a vendor-supplied license agreement prior to installation.
 This license will be presented at installation run time and requires an explicit 'y' or 'Y' to continue or the installation will be aborted.
+The URL provided should link directly to a text file and not to a web page. (eg [web-page](https://github.com/replicatedhq/kURL/blob/master/LICENSE) vs [text-file](https://raw.githubusercontent.com/replicatedhq/kURL/master/LICENSE)).

 A license can be defined within the install yaml:
 ```